christine-gk416/poems-around-galway/README.md

 I also chose to use Trocchi in some headings because I was inspired by its use on https://poets.org/

 ## Existing Features

+#### Feature- User story 1:

+This feature is actually the bulk of the Poetry Page of the site.
+This was created with Bootstrap, Custom CSS, free stock images, and research about the poems/authors.
+All content used on this page is cited below.

 #### Feature- User story 2: